attakei/sphinx-revealjs/doc/optional-extensions/screenshot.rst

 Note
 ====

-Currently, I reccomend using sphinxext-opengraph_ to add ogp metatags (it is useful).
+Currently, I recommend using sphinxext-opengraph_ to add ogp metatags (it is useful).
 I delegate behavior about opengraph, and |THIS| does not have feature to generate ogp tags.